Never too feminine to ride a motorbike

 For 19-year-old Joanne Jojo, riding was a passion developed out of necessity.
 The journey to her polytechnic took two long hours by public transport.
 She was always tired by the time she reached her school.
 After one year of four-hour two-way commutes, she just couldn’t take it anymore.

 “The moment I turned 18, I immediately registered for a riding course,” says Joanne.
 Her parents and two elder brothers were strongly against the idea at first.
-To them, riding was not a woman’s thing.
+To them, it was not a woman’s thing to ride a motorbike.
 Not that they didn’t trust her motorbike handling skills.
 Rather, they didn’t trust the impatient and terrible motorists.
 It was way too dangerous and unpredictable.

 The only way to convince them is to let them experience riding for themselves.
 She offered one of her brothers to be a pillion on her first bike, a Honda CBR150.
 He loved it!
 Her family soon came to understand why riding a motorcycle is an efficient, convenient and economical form of transport.
 “Despite this awareness, I never forget that it is still more dangerous than driving a car,” added Joanne.

 She uses her bike mainly to commute to school and for her part time job as a mobile waitress.
 She gets deployed by her agency to different restaurants whenever there is a need.
 Having a motorbike helps cut down commuting time.
 On weekends, she will be running errands and going to bike gatherings.

 Most people are taken aback when they find out she rides despite sporting a girly, feminine look.
 She seems to have attracted a lot of silent admirers too.
 “I have found notes and name cards on my bike asking me to contact them,” she says.